Pregnancy And Diabetes

 Gestational diabetes (GDM) is defined as diabetes diagnosed during pregnancy.
 By definition, GDM resolves as soon as the baby is born.
 If you continue to have diabetes after you deliver your baby then, in virtually all cases, you have type 2 diabetes.
 Your baby will NOT be born with diabetes.

-Gestational diabetes is typically picked up during routine screening.
-Most moms, at some point during their 24th-28th weeks of pregnancy will be asked to drink a sugar-rich product (containing 50 grams of sugar) and then, an hour later, will have blood taken to measure their blood glucose level.
-If the blood glucose level is above 7.7 this is considered abnormal, but in and of itself does not make a diagnosis of GDM.
-Rather a confirmatory test is then done wherein the mom drinks an even richer drink (containing 75 gms of carbohydrate) and they have blood glucose levels taken three times over 2 hours.
+Although the "best" way in which pregnant women should be tested for gestational diabetes is currently the subject of much debate, testing is typically performed during the 24th-28th weeks of pregnancy by drinking a sugar-rich product (containing 50 grams of sugar) and then, an hour later, having your blood glucose level measuredl.
+If the blood glucose level is above 7.7 mmol/L this is considered abnormal, but in and of itself does not make a diagnosis of GDM.
+Rather a confirmatory test is then done wherein you would drink a sugar-rich product (containing 75 gms of carbohydrate) and have your blood glucose level checked before then 1 and 2 hours thereafter.
 If two or more of the blood glucose readings are high then a diagnosis of GDM is made.

 You are at increased risk of developing GDM if you have risk factors for type 2 diabetes such as having a family history of diabetes or being overweight.
 Nonetheless, it is not uncommon for women with GDM to have no risk factors for diabetes.